justinchuby/torch-onnx-op-matrix/README.md

 `^` Obtain the data here under `artifacts`

-Tool for continuously checking torch.onnx operator support status.
-The tool tests the torch.onnx exporter on all {torch operators, dtype} combinations and reports any errors.
+Tool for continuously checking `torch.onnx` operator support status.
+The tool tests the `torch.onnx.{export, dynamo_export}` exporter on all {torch operators, dtype} combinations and reports any errors.

-Additional tools also test running `torch.jit` and `torch.fx` on the ops, as well as running the `coremltools` exporter for comparison.
+Additional tools also test running `torch.jit` on the ops, as well as running the `coremltools` exporter for comparison.

 ## Development